 - In the fourth episode, Jeremy and Richard Burns note that Colin McRae tends to hurt himself.
 Granted he died in a helicopter crash, but he was the one piloting it.

 - Occasions where two of the trio joke about needing a new presenter.
-This ended up becoming a reality after Clarkson was released from the show in March 2015.
+This ended up becoming a reality after Clarkson was released from the show in March 2015 and Hammond and May subsequently left.

 - When Clarkson couldn't get his car out of the mud, he shouted in frustration "I hate working on Top Gear!"
 That was in his last episode, one he was only featured in & wasn't allowed back to host.
 In fact, the assault that lost him the job took place when he got back to the hotel from that particular shoot.

-- There's a lot less fun looking back at the blind guy doing a test lap considering the two people he beat (Terry Wogan and Richard Whitely) are both dead.
+- There's a lot less fun looking back at the blind guy doing a test lap considering the two people he beat (Terry Wogan and Richard Whiteley) are both dead.

 - Hilarious in Hindsight: